teachingaway/teachingaway.github.io/pages/design-patent-for-user-interface.md

 ## Animated UI Elements

 Design patents can protect animations and transitions as well as layouts.
 The way a layout adapts to a new context or to user input is often a key UI innovation.
+Animated UI elements are some of the most effective and engaging interface tools.
+[Smart animations](http://azumbrunnen.me/blog/transitions-in-ux-design/) help users understand transitions and keep focused on what’s important.
+For example animated scrolling, collapsing forms, progressive disclosure, pull to refresh, [pull to create new entry](http://realmacsoftware.com/clear/), and animating changes in focus have all become standard building blocks.
+(Adrian Zumbrunnen’s subtly animated [toggle menu](http://azumbrunnen.me/blog/transitions-in-ux-design/) is also fantastic).

+For animated UI elements, use multiple drawings to depict different states.
+Animated and Interactive UI elements are candidates for *utility* patents as well as design patents.

 Apple’s [iBooks page turn](https://www.google.com/patents/USD670713) is an animated design patent shown in 3 positions.